YongoDavid/Demo-2024/README.md

 the things i want to do today for this project are , create a border around every item that is being sold for them to have thier own individial container

-I have added to cart section remaining its functionality , looking good on mobile and laptop ,
+I have added to cart section remaining its functionality , looking good on mobile and laptop , what is left is to center all product images and create the profile page and edit page then make sure all the routing for everyday is done